Schizophreni/ImageZoomApp/README.md

-# Image Local Region Zoom App for Academic Paper Usage
+# ZoomtoCompare: Image Local Region Zoom App for Academic Paper Usage

 An image local region zoom App to simplify the qualitative comparsion between multiple methods.
 Specifically, a source image is cropped by dragging colored boxes on it and aligned to its width or height.
 See examples below.
 This App is implemented with the help of